renzjared/egg-roll/README.md

  * `TERMINATE` - Ends the current game session and closes the game.

 <h2>How the Game Works</h2>
 This Egg Roll game is specifically designed to be modular and easy to understand.
-It consists of four (4) Python scripts (plus an additional script for tests).
+It consists of five (5) Python scripts (plus an additional script for tests).
 This also makes testing easier.<br>

 <h3>Key Files</h3>

  * `egg_roll.py` - The main entry point of the game.
 This is the script that is launched by the user to start the game.
 It initializes the game, processes user inputs, updates the game state, and displays the results.<br/>
  * `game_utils.py` - This script provides core game functionalities and algorithms, including functions for moving eggs, calculating egg positions, and checking game conditions.<br/>
  * `main_menu.py` - Manages the main menu screen, including the options displayed and handling user selections.<br/>
- * `terminal_utils.py` - Contains utility functions for handling terminal operations such as clearing the screen, getting terminal dimensions, and text formatting.<br>
+ * `terminal_utils.py` - Contains utility functions for handling terminal operations such as clearing the screen, getting terminal dimensions, and text formatting.<br/>
+ * `leaderboard_utils.py` - Contains utility functions for reading and updating the leaderboards.<br/>

 <h3>Game Flow</h3>